MarketingPipeline/Scriptor.js/README.md

 A Javascript Library for building custom text editors with ease

-This is a boilerplate / barebone text editor JS library, meant to be a starting for point for developers to use & customize to their needs.
+This is a barebone text editor JS library, meant to create your OWN text editor & customize it to your own needs.

-It includes options for creating text editor buttons with ease, wrapping selected text, inserting text at last typed or clicked position & more...
+It includes options for creating text editor buttons / values with ease, wrapping selected text, inserting text at last typed or clicked position & more...

 > Note: You WILL find bugs!
 Any PR's to help fix bugs you find **ARE MORE THAN** appreciated.